In the Logs tab you can search for logs. The search will return the devices matching the search terms.

 MIKE SMITHwill produce the same results as

-- You will need quotes for phrases containing symbols, that's the case for e-mail addresses, for example.
+- You will need quotes for phrases containing spaces.
 Use quotes as in

 If you want to know more about the search syntax, you can check all the details in the Apache Lucene Syntax documentation.